Elite sport in England exempt from fresh lockdown - RFI

 Rugby, tennis and horse racing are among the other sports that will benefit from high-profile events being allowed to continue behind closed doors.

-The ATP Tour finals are due to be played in London's O2 from November 15-22.
+The season-ending ATP Tour finals, which will feature the likes of Novak Djokovic and Rafael Nadal, are due to be played in London's O2 from November 15-22.

+"Following the British Prime Minister's announcement, the ATP Finals will continue as planned behind closed doors," said an ATP statement.

+"We will continue to work with all the relevant authorities both at national and local level to ensure that all necessary measures are put in place to ensure the safety of all those involved in the tournament."

 © 2020 AFP